• Skip to primary navigation

 A gray plate filled with white rice, chicken, bell peppers, pineapple, onions.

 A stir fry is a healthy meal that can be prepared quickly.
-Here’s a few pointers for a successful stir fry:
+Here are a few pointers for a successful stir fry:

 Like I mentioned above, you’re the chef so feel free to add whatever you like to this versatile stir fry.

-• In addition to (or in place of) bell peppers, add add fresh veggies like broccoli, pea pods, mushrooms, carrots, celery, egg plant, or whatever you like best.
+• Add or sub in veggies.
+In addition to (or in place of) bell peppers, add add fresh veggies like broccoli, pea pods, mushrooms, carrots, celery, egg plant, or whatever you like best.

 • Add canned Chinese vegetables like water chestnuts, baby corn, or bamboo shoots.
 Drain them well before adding them to the pan.